Skip to the content

 Air travel

 Most airlines allow pregnant travellers to fly up to 36 weeks of gestation, and up to 32 weeks in the case of multiple pregnancy.
 Clarify with the airline in advance.
 From the 28th week of gestation, a letter from one’s gynecologist stating the fitness to fly, due date, and contact details is required.
 The risk of thromboembolic events (thrombosis) is increased during pregnancy.
-General measures such as calf exercises and compression stockings are recommended.
-For long-distance flights, a heparin injection is advised.
+Due to the increased risk of thrombosis, you should do small exercises to stimulate blood circulation, drink plenty of fluids and wear compression stockings.

 Travel Destination